Create a custom JMX Monitor in SAM

 - On the Select Components tab, a list of available MBeans appears, as shown here.
 Expand the folders by clicking the arrows (or [+]) to expand the tree view folder structure.
 Drill down to select the attributes you want to monitor.

 - After selecting MBeans to monitor, click Next to complete the remaining tabs in the wizard.

 - When finished, click OK, Create to save your new component monitor.

-If you decide not to use the Component Monitor Wizard to build a custom JMX Monitor, you can adjust values for an JMX Monitor in a template or application monitor manually, as shown in the illustration below.
+If you decide not to use the Component Monitor Wizard to build a custom JMX Monitor, you can adjust values for an JMX Monitor in an existing template or application monitor manually.

 Entering the correct information can be complicated and cumbersome.
 This method is best suited for an administrator who is very familiar with the Java environment.